AndrasKovacs/pny1-assignment/DepTC.md

 data Nat = Zero | Succ Nat
 ```

 then just by looking at the name `Nat` we can't glean any information about its constructors and general shape.
-In Agda, we could define a simple universe for types (least fixpoints of polynomial functors), and give a description for Nat in that universe:
+In Agda, we can define a simple universe for types (least fixpoints of polynomial functors), and give a description for Nat in that universe:

 ```agda
 data Desc : Set where